 The goal is to get your body burning as much fuel as possible during your training sessions and to continue maximizing that calorie burn long after you've finished.

 As an endomorph, you do have to work at achieving results, but on the bright side, you tend to be naturally strong with an inclination for endurance.

 You excel at movements that require power and bodyweight force.
 So, do try to incorporate exercises and workouts that allow you to push your boundaries in those areas.

 A sport like martial arts, for example, is a perfect complement to your program.
-It's challenging but also helps you break out of the monotony of typical training.
+It's challenging but also helps you break out of the monotony of typical strength training or cardio.

 When you're not working out, aim to be active.
 Opt for walks, yoga, bike rides–anything to get your body moving and burning calories while you're "off".

 Sample Endomorph Workout Plan

 The below workout is designed to help you with building lean muscle mass.

 Keep the set range to 12-20 sets (3-5 sets per exercise).

 Choose a weight that allows you to fail at 8-12 reps.